Posts

 How to get Proteus

 We designed Proteus to be simple, and that means you can get up and running on Proteus without an IT team or support from a programmer.
-You will want to spend a bit of time configuring the admin console so that you have everything set up to suit your company structure.
-It’s very intuitive, and you don’t need a PhD in IT.
+You will want to spend a bit of time configuring the admin console so that you have everything set up to suit your company structure, but it’s very intuitive and you don’t need a PhD in IT.
 However, we want you to get the best out of what is a brilliantly powerful tool, so don’t hesitate to ask for our support.
-We have a team of customer success experts who are ready to help you with the configuration process.
-Get in touch today by completing the form below.
+We have a team of product experts who are ready to help you with the configuration process, so get in touch today by filling out the form below: